-The best miter saw will allow you to smoothly execute a ninety degree angled cut or crosscut.
-These saws have a reputation for versatility and are the perfect choice for a wide range of jobs from cutting window trim to ripping two by fours.
-These saws are available in a few variations including the basic miter, compound miter, and sliding compound miter.
+If you are a beginning carpenter or a seasoned carpenter, you will need a miter saw as they are one of the most versatile tools on the marker.
+With a good miter saw will be able to smoothly execute a ninety degree angled cut or crosscut.
+You may have heard it referred to as a “chop saw” or “drop saw”.
+It looks just like a circular saw but is mounted onto a board or metal base for quick action, and are the perfect choice for a wide range of jobs from cutting window trim to ripping two by fours.
+These saws are available in a few variations including the basic miter box and saw, dual compound miter saw, compound miter, Laser sliding dual compound miter saw and sliding compound miter.
 Most of these saws are made from aluminum or steel, however, the handle and blade guard can be made from a special type of heavy duty plastic.
 More commonly you’ll find plastic incorporated in lower priced models.
 But regardless of the types of materials used, all miters are designed to withstand heavy use.

 Top Miter Saws Comparison Chart

 Bosch GCM12SD DB Glide Miter Saw:

 What can we saw about a saw that’s so unique and versatile?
 Yes, it comes with a higher price tag, but the saw’s cutting flexibility makes it worth every penny.
 It’s also the perfect buy if you’re short on space or have a wide variety of projects to complete around the home.

 The dw715 is a lightweight miter saw that weighs about thirty pounds less than the average model.
 While lighter than average it still packs some serious power, which makes it a great choice if you’re looking for an affordable miter that can handle a variety of jobs around the home.
 It’s also packed with features that make it perfect for beginners or seasoned DIYers.